 - Land that comprises a draft heritage item or a heritage item

 - Land that is reserved for a public purpose

 - Land in a foreshore area

-- Not on land identified on an Acid Sulfate Soils Map as being Class 1 or Class 2.
+- Land identified on an Acid Sulfate Soils Map as being Class 1 or Class 2.

-Proposals which satisfy the Code may receive approval from an accredited certifier within 20 days.
+Proposals which satisfy the Housing Code under the Codes SEPP may receive approval from Council or an accredited certifier within 20 days.

 - Garden sheds and carports